Popup YouTube Video

 findrow() supports all data types, allows duplicate keys, and permits key values to change over time.
 Missing or unset values are handled naturally using empty strings or zero—without special cases, performance penalties, or data loss from duplicate empty keys.

-findrow() is a highly optimized function that uses hashing to perform lookups in O(1) constant time, enabling over 10 million searches per second on a modern PC, regardless of the number of rows.
+findrow() is a highly optimized function that uses hashing to perform lookups in O(1) constant time, enabling over 10 million searches per second on a modern PC, regardless of the number of rows, subject to available RAM.
 This makes findrow() ideal for workloads requiring fast, deterministic data access.

 Given a cluster name, a cluster field to search, and a value to match, findrow() returns the first row where the key is found and makes that row current, or returns 0 if the key is not found.